 According to the Department of Public Health (DPH), breast cancer was the most commonly diagnosed cancer among women in Massachusetts between 2007 and 2011.
-Catching it early makes a big difference — between 2004 and 2010, the five-year survival rate of women who were diagnosed …Continue Reading 3 Steps to Take During Breast Cancer Awareness Month
+Catching it early makes a big difference — between 2004 and 2010, the five-year survival rate of women who were diagnosed …Continue Reading How to Stay Informed About Breast Cancer

 Every woman can improve her health, whether by moving more or getting regular checkups and preventive screenings recommended by her doctor.
 Two preventive screenings, in particular, can pay dividends for many women: breast cancer and cervical cancer exams.
 The Department of Public Health (DPH)’s Care …Continue Reading Preventive Screenings to Improve Women’s Health